Manaswini-data/Manaswini-data/README.md

 👋 Hi there!
 I'm a Data Engineer and BI Developer with a strong foundation in building scalable data systems and managing data workflows.

-🌱 Currently Learning:
+🌱 Currently Learning:<br>
-👉 Advanced Data Engineering architectures.
+👉 Advanced Data Engineering architectures.<br>
 👉 Real-time data streaming and processing (Apache Kafka, AWS Kinesis).

 💬 Feel free to connect with me if you're working on data engineering projects or have